How To Choose a Backpacking Stove | Average Hiker

 You will probably see the majority of backpackers carrying a direct canister stove due to weight and convenience.
 I often use a Pocket Rocket, and a picture from my Pocket Rocket Review is in the image above.

 - Fuel is convenient and relatively easy to find compared to other fuels

-- Light weight and small compact size of stove
+- The lightweight and small compact size of the stove

 - Fairly inexpensive compared to some other stoves